The Bright Lights of Sarajevo

 ideally bright and clear for the bombers eye,

-in those two rain-full shell-holes the boy sees
+in those two rain full shell holes the boy sees

 fragments of the splintered Pleiades,

-sprinkled on those death-deep, death-dark wells
+sprinkled on those death-deep death-dark wells

-splashed on the pavement by Serb mortar shells.
+splashed on the pavement by Serb mortars.

-The dark boy-shape leads dark-girl shape away
+The dark boy shape leads dark girl shape away

 to share one coffee in a candlelit café